Feeling Optimistic? Ambiguity Attitudes for Online Decision Making: Introduction

-This paper contributes the following: \begin{itemize} \item Ambiguity attitudes are introduced to online decision making through the novel ambiguity attitude graph search (AAGS) algorithm.
+This work contributes the following: \begin{itemize} \item Ambiguity attitudes are introduced to online decision making through the novel ambiguity attitude graph search (AAGS) algorithm.
 This is demonstrated to generalize robust decision making and incorporates exploratory behaviors directly into an agent's decision making process. \item A technique for evaluating sets of transition models from confidence intervals is developed.
-This technique maps confidence intervals to ambiguous probability mass functions known as belief functions. \end{itemize} Additionally, all code for environments is open source at the Interactive Robotics Laboratory gym (\textit{https://github.com/wvu-irl/irl-gym}) and algorithms can be found in our decision making toolbox (\textit{https://github.com/wvu-irl/decision-making}).
+This technique maps confidence intervals to ambiguous probability mass functions known as belief functions. \item A novel approximation of the relationship between the number of samples, model accuracy, and model confidence is demonstrated.
+This is intended to be used in place of bounds, as it provides a direct functional relationship between parameters deemed most important by the user. \end{itemize} Code for environments is open source at the Interactive Robotics Laboratory gym \cite{beard2022irl_gym} and algorithms can be found in our decision making toolbox \cite{beard2022dm}.